cheminfo/eln-docs/docs/80_tools/50_pubchem-lookup/README.md

 # PubChem lookup

-The PubChem Lookup Tool is a powerful tool that allows users to search and retrieve safety information about chemical compounds based on their chemical structure
+The PubChem Lookup Tool allows users to search and retrieve safety information about chemical compounds based on their chemical structure.

 To search for a chemical structure, simply draw it using the chemical structure editor provided.
 Once you have drawn the structure, click on the `Search PubChem` button.
 The structure, encoded as a SMILES string, will be searched on **[PubChem](https://pubchem.ncbi.nlm.nih.gov/)**, and the tool will retrieve information concerning safety, computed properties, and experimental data.